Niels3RT/PolyPlay_MiSTer/README.md

 There is a lot of guesswork going on (clocks, video).
 Tested on HDMI output only, analog video hopefully soon.

-The romset (polyplay.zip) should come from mame 0229.
+The romsets (polyplay.zip/polyplay2.zip) should come from mame 0229.

 First button is fire, second button coin.